tnn-gruntwork-io/docs/docs/guides/stay-up-to-date/index.md

 :::tip

 By default, the `update` command will solely make modifications to your local code (e.g., your local checkout of the `infrastructure-live` repo).
-It will **not** deploy any changes or commit any changes, and the command is idempotent, so it's always safe to run it, and see what an update would do.
+It will **not** deploy any changes, and the command is idempotent, so it's always safe to run it, as you'll always have a chance to review the changes before they affect anything.

 :::